Description

 Caramel, honey, plums.

-Chontalí, in the province of Jaén (Cajamarca), is a renowned high-altitude coffee-growing area characterized by rugged ridges and humid valleys.
-Production is in the hands of small farmers, who typically cultivate less than two hectares at altitudes between 1,600 and 2,000 meters above sea level.
+Chontalí, in the province of Jaén (Cajamarca), is a renowned high-altitude coffee-growing region characterized by rugged ridges and humid valleys.
+Production is carried out by smallholder farmers, who typically cultivate less than two hectares at elevations between 1,600 and 2,000 meters above sea level.

-Classic varieties such as Caturra, Bourbon, and Typica predominate, with occasional appearances of Pache and Catimor.
-The Washed process is the most common, although some producers experiment to a limited extent with honey and natural processes.
+Classic varieties such as Caturra, Bourbon, and Típica predominate, with occasional appearances of Pache and Catimor.
+The Washed process is the most common, although some producers are experimenting on a limited basis with honey and natural processes.

-The climate follows a humid-dry tropical pattern .
-Rainfall peaks around March, while the driest period, between May and October, favors uniform and controlled drying of the coffee.
+The climate follows a wet-dry tropical pattern .
+Rainfall peaks around March, while the driest period, between May and October, promotes uniform and controlled drying of the coffee.

-Producers in Chontalí deliver small daily batches of parchment coffee to Falcon's warehouse in the city of Jaén.
+Producers in Chontalí deliver small daily batches of parchment coffee to the Falcon warehouse in the city of Jaén.
 Each delivery undergoes physical analysis and Cupping.
-This model guarantees a smooth cash flow for farmers and allows prices to be set strictly based on physical and sensory quality.
+This model ensures a smooth cash flow for farmers and allows prices to be set strictly based on physical and sensory quality.